 As the desire for flexible work options spreads, companies can spend less time worrying about employees slacking off while they’re away from an assigned desk, thanks to collaborative technology like Slack and Google Drive, for example.
 In fact, three out of five workers say they don’t need to be in the office in order to be productive.

 3. Recruitment and retention

-If you’re looking to attract talent, millennials (more than half the workforce), favor flexible work when considering new jobs, according to a Bentley University study.
+If you’re looking to attract talent, millennials (more than half the workforce), favor flexible work when considering new jobs.
 More generally, 62% of U.S. office workers would want their next job to have more closed office layout with a mix of private or semi-private work stations available to them.

 With the majority of the workforce seeking relief from the open office, it’s crucial to consider what space you’re providing your new talent.
 Research by Deloitte suggests that flexible working can improve retention rates by as much as 100%, as well as employee engagement.